Patbox/polydex/README.md

 # Polydex
 Polydex is a mod allowing you to see player-friendly information about blocks and items on servers.
-It designed for survival-like, vanilla client compatible servers using [Polymer](https://github.com/Patbox/polymer/) mods or [PolyMC](https://github.com/TheEpicBlock/PolyMc), through it can be used in modded or vanilla-content setting!
+It is designed for survival-like, vanilla client compatible servers using [Polymer](https://github.com/Patbox/polymer/) mods or [PolyMC](https://github.com/TheEpicBlock/PolyMc), though it can be used in modded or vanilla-content setting!

-It can display tooltip (as a bossbar or sidebar) with basic information about targeted block or entity similarly to mods like WTHIT/HWYLA/WAILA.
+It can display a tooltip (as a bossbar or sidebar) with basic information about targeted block or entity similarly to mods like WTHIT/HWYLA/WAILA.

-It also adds simple way of checking recipes of items with chest gui interface inspired by mods like Roughly Enough Items / Just Enough Items.
+It also adds a simple way of checking recipes of items with chest gui interface inspired by mods like Roughly Enough Items (REI)/ Just Enough Items (JEI).

-It's configurable and bundles some api, so other mods can be compatible with it.
+It's configurable and bundles some API, so other mods can be compatible with it.
 To use it, use modrinth maven™.

 ## Video